 Prior to joining DOH in 2012, Nick served as Senior Counsel at the New York City Economic Development Corporation where he worked on behalf of the City on a broad array of projects, including public/private mixed-used projects, infrastructure projects, investment funds, green initiatives and brownfield redevelopment.
 Nick has also been in private practice in real estate finance and development, most recently in the Hartford office of Robinson & Cole LLP.
 Earlier in his career, at the Community Law Office of the Legal Aid Society of New York, he represented small businesses, non-profits and housing cooperatives.
 Nick earned his B.A. from Stanford University and a J.D. from Harvard Law School.

 Anne-Marie A. Hendrickson leads the Office of Asset and Property Management, which was created to enhance the agency's overall preservation capacity and more effectively manage the expanded portfolio of affordable properties, including oversight of the Mitchell-Lama Program.
 In addition, she administers the agency's emergency housing program that provides sheltering and relocation services to families that have been displaced due to City-issued vacate orders.

-Prior to this, Hendrickson was the Associate Commissioner of the Division of Management and Disposition, where she assumed responsibility of the management and future direction for all City-owned inventory.
+Prior to this, Anne-Marie was the Associate Commissioner of the Division of Management and Disposition, where she assumed responsibility of the management and future direction for all City-owned inventory.
 She has held various positions at the agency, including the Assistant Commissioner of the Division of Alternative Management Programs and Director of the Neighborhood Redevelopment Program.
 She is a graduate of the City College of New York.